Jury Selection to Begin in Trial of West Hollywood Political Donor Ed Buck

-Prosecutors allege the 66-year-old Buck had a "fetish" for paying Black men to allow him to inject them with methamphetamine -- even while they were passed out.
+Prosecutors allege that Buck had a "fetish" for paying Black men to allow him to inject them with methamphetamine -- even while they were passed out.
 He also faces state charges of running a drug den, but the federal case is proceeding first.

 Buck lured vulnerable, homeless gay men, who were addicted to drugs or working as escorts, to his Laurel Avenue apartment, where he provided drugs in exchange for sexual activity, a trial memorandum alleges.